Content Navigation

 How do I calculate my estimated tax payments?

-You can calculate your estimated tax payments by following these steps:
+To calculate your estimated tax payments, follow these steps:

 1. Estimate your total income for the year.

-4. Divide your total estimated tax by four to find your quarterly payment amount.
+4. Divide your total tax liability by four to find your quarterly payment.

 When are the estimated tax payments due?

-Estimated tax payments are generally due on the following dates:
+Estimated tax payments are typically due on the following dates:

-If these dates fall on a weekend or holiday, the due date is the next business day.
+If a due date falls on a weekend or holiday, the payment is due on the next business day.

 Common mistakes